VincentW2/Longhorn/README.md

 * Remove Default Apps
 * Remove Onedrive
 * Setup Powershell to run files (also known as Setting up Longhorn)
+* Create Restore Points

-Longhorn has been tested on Windows 10 Build 1709 and Windows 10 1803 on a wide range of hardware.
-Your mileage may vary while using lower or higher version numbers.
+Longhorn has been tested and confirmed to work on
+* 1703
+* 1709
+* 1803
+* 1809
+* 1903

 ## Notice
 Please download all available updates before running this script.
 If you do not want to update from your current build.
 Defer feature updates for 365 days in Windows Update > Advanced Settings, and download all cumulative updates.
-Then disable Windows Update if you wish.

 ## Liability
 **There is NO undo to these scripts.
-Please set a restore point before you run Longhorn!**
+Please set a restore point with Longhorn before you run**

 **Longhorn is provided as is and you use it at your own risk.**